guowenbin90/DataEngineering/README.md

 However, ETL pipelines are still used even with these cloud tools.
 Oftentimes, it still makes sense to run ETL pipelines and store data in a more readable or intuitive format.
 This can help data analysts and scientists work more efficiently as well as help an organization become more data driven.

+## Outline of the Lesson
+1. Extract data from different sources such as:
+- csv files
+- json files
+- APIs
+- Transform data
+- combining data from different sources
+- data cleaning
+- data types
+- parsing dates
+- file encodings
+- missing data
+- duplicate data
+- dummy variables
+- remove outliers
+- scaling features
+- engineering features
+- Load
+- send the transformed data to a database
+- ETL Pipeline
+- code an ETL pipeline

+This lesson contains many Jupyter notebook exercises where you can practice the different parts of an ETL pipeline.
+Some of the exercises are challenging, but they also contain hints to help you get through them.
+You'll notice that the "transformation" section is relatively long.
+You'll oftentimes hear data scientists say that cleaning and transforming data is how they spend a majority of their time.
+This lesson reflects that reality.

+## Big Data Courses at Udacity
+"Big Data" gets a lot of buzz these days, and it is definitely an important part of a data engineer's and, sometimes, a data scientists's work.
+With "Big Data", you need special tools that can work on distributed computer systems.

+This ETL course focuses on the practical fundamentals of ETL.
+Hence, you'll be working with a local data set so that you do not need to worry about learning a new tool.
+Udacity has other courses where the primary focus is on tools used for distributed data sets.

+Here are links to other big data courses at Udacity:

+- Intro to Hadoop and MapReduce
+- Deploying a Hadoop Cluster
+- Real-time Analytics with Apache Storm
+- Big Data Analytics in Health Care